vstinner/vstinner.github.io/content/utf8_mode.rst

 August 2016, `bpo-27781 <https://bugs.python.org/issue27781>`__: when **Steve
 Dower** `was working on changing the filesystem encoding to UTF-8
 <{filename}/windows_utf8.rst>`__, I was not sure that Windows should use UTF-8
-by default, I was more in favor on **making the backward incompatible change an opt-in option**. `I wrote <https://bugs.python.org/issue27781#msg272950>`__:
+by default.
+I was more in favor on **making the backward incompatible change an opt-in option**. `I wrote <https://bugs.python.org/issue27781#msg272950>`__:

     **If you go in this direction, I would like to follow you for the UNIX/BSD side to make the switch portable.
 I was thinking about "-X utf8" which avoids to change the command line parser.**

-    If we agree on a plan, I would like to write it down as a PEP since I expect a lot of complains and questions which I would prefer to only answer once (see for example the length of your thread on python-ideas where each people repeated the same things multiple times ;-))
+    If we agree on a plan, **I would like to write it down as a PEP since I expect a lot of complains and questions which I would prefer to only answer once** (see for example the length of your thread on python-ideas where each people repeated the same things multiple times ;-))

 `I added <https://bugs.python.org/issue27781#msg272962>`__: